tsmith512/tsmithcreative/content/blog/2024-01-05-motion-activated-camera/index.md

 {{< media size="mini" type="image" src="PXL_20240104_211815060-r.jpg" alt="Old webcam with googly eyes" >}}

 I didn't see anything obvious in the attic when I went up there.
-But being only half-way unpacked, I had an old computer and conference room webcam in an easy-to-reach box.
+But being only halfway unpacked, I had an old computer and conference room webcam in an easy-to-reach box.
 I wondered if I could use these to alert me when uninvited guests arrive and to figure out how they get in.
 A "[game camera](https://en.wikipedia.org/wiki/Camera_trap)," essentially.

 {{< media size="default" type="image" src="PXL_20231227_005359427-r.jpg" alt="Raspberry Pi with webcam in the attic" >}}

-_First deployment: Raspberry Pi taped to the roof and the camera taped to the sewer vent pipe overlooking the bathroom ceiling._
+_First deployment: Raspberry Pi taped to the roof and the camera taped to the sewer vent pipe over the bathroom ceiling._

 ## System Overview